-To access tenancy forms call the RTA on 1300 366 311 or access forms online at www.rta.qld.gov.au
+Call the RTA on 1300 366 311 or visit www.rta.qld.gov.au to access RTA tenancy forms and information.

 Failure to comply with the Act

 Some sections of the Act have offence provisions.
 Failing to comply with the requirements of these sections is an offence.
 The RTA can investigate complaints about offences and can prosecute and fine people who do not comply with the Act.
 You can contact the RTA to lodge a complaint if your lessor, agent or provider fails to comply with offence provisions in the Act.